Non-thermal moduli production during preheating in $\alpha$-attractor inflation models: Conclusion and discussions

 In summary, in this work, we have studied non-thermal light moduli production during preheating in $\alpha$-attractor inflation models, and we have found that to be consistent with observational bounds the parameter $\alpha$ needs to be $\alpha \lesssim 10^{-8}\,m^2_{\rm Pl}$.

-\acknowledgments MBG work has been partially supported by MICINN (PID2019-105943GB-I00/AEI/10.13039/501100011033) and ``Junta de Andaluc\'ia" grant P18-FR-4314.
-HVR acknowledges support from Raman Research Institute through postdoctoral fellowship.
+\acknowledgments MBG work has been partially supported by MICINN (PID2019-105943GB-I00/AEI/10.13039/501100011033), ``Junta de Andaluc\'ia" grant P18-FR-4314 and FCT grant No.~CERN/FIS-PAR/0027/2021.
+HVR acknowledges support from Raman Research Institute through a postdoctoral fellowship.
 The work of K.D. is partially supported by MTR/2019/000395, and Core Research Grant CRG/2020/004347 funded by SERB, DST, Government of India.
+We thank the anonymous referee for critical comments on the draft, and in the process of addressing those points, the clarity of the presentation has improved.